davebrunger/Generation.Test/README.md

 also knows that once created the wrapper instance can be passed to other methods and will always hold a valid value.

 ### Definition
+- Mark the wrapping class <code>partial</code>, this allows the code generator to place the generated code in a different file
+- Create a <code>private static</code> method that accepts a value of the wrapped type as an argument and returns a <code>bool</code>
+- Add the <code>BasicWrapper</code> attribute, and specify the wrapped type and the name of the validating method
 ```csharp
 [BasicWrapper(typeof(int), nameof(Validate))]
 public partial class NaturalInteger